We're building a new, state-of-the-art electronic fare system that will make it faster, easier and more convenient to ride the bus or train.

 You choose how to pay

-In the new e-fare system, you choose the most convenient way to pay your fare on the bus or train.
-You'll be able to use any or all of the following:
+With the new electronic fare system, you get to choose the most convenient way to pay your fare when boarding the bus or train:

 A fare card